 What is tenofovir alafenamide?

-Tenofovir alafenamide is anprescription medicine approved by the U.S. (FDA) for the treatment of (HBV) in adults who meet certain requirements, as determined by a health care provider.
+Tenofovir alafenamide is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic (HBV) in adults and children 12 years of age and older who meet certain requirements, as determined by a health care provider.

 To learn how HIV and HBV are connected, read the HIVinfo HIV and Hepatitis B fact sheet.
 The fact sheet includes information about how HBV is spread, symptoms of HBV, and treatment options.